 If you are on a small budget, it is worth knowing that at With Clarity, you will pay about 25%-75% less when purchasing a lab diamond versus a natural diamond (prices vary depending on diamond grading).
 At With Clarity we believe in options because we know that every life and love story is unique.
 Learn more about carat weight and cost.

 Regardless of the shape of the stone you choose, even the brilliant cut, which is the most expensive by weight.
 Speak with a gemologist to learn more about the different lab diamond shapes that are available and how to balance other characteristics to obtain the perfect diamond for you.

-Fill out our form below -- We’ll have our experts hunt down three personalized lab diamond suggestions that fit your tastes and budget.
+Fill out our form below -- We’ll have our experts send you lab diamond suggestions that fit your tastes and budget.
 Like one?
 Wonderful!
 We can chat from there.
 None of them fit?
 Tell us.
-Our experts want you to be happy, and they’ll go back to the drawing board so you can purchase with confidence.
+Purchase with confidence!